ASHLEY HALL- LICENCE CONSULTATION

 A permanent formal licence will provide from a much stronger regulatory regime and allow Ashley Hall to flourish, supporting investment and new jobs as well as a vibrant calendar for people to enjoy old and young alike.

 The Tatton Social is a successful summer family fun day which included family friendly attractions, artisan food stalls, various charities & makers market stalls.
 Tatton Social was first established in July 2020 on the grounds of Ashley Hall by Tatton Estate to try an encourage outdoor, safe, socialisation during the COVID-19 pandemic.
 The ‘Social’ welcomed over 5000 people during its 2020 summer run, over 4 events, with all featuring a bar.
 During the last 3 events we made the decision to bring bar & refreshment operations in house and created, the temporary bar: Bar Tatton.
 This served many items ranging from soft drinks to cocktails and everything in between.
 Bar staff were briefed and training to ID and refuse sales to people underage, intoxicated or who posed a credible threat to any young person within their care.
 Overall, feedback on the event was overwhelmingly positive with a few negative comments which pointed towards the need to include MORE activities on the event, post COVID.

 We need your support

 To deliver these exciting events and investment, the Tatton Estate needs your feedback and support please.
 We are keen to work with all businesses and individuals to ensure the licence is well thought through and approved and to make sure the venue is a success for all.
-Taking into consideration the type of events, limiting numbers and the ultimate management of all licenced events on Ashley Hall (as you will see we have done above) is the first step.
+Taking into consideration the type of events, limiting numbers and the ultimate management of all licenced events on Ashley Hall is the first step.